1. Select keyword search terms for your topic

 - Choose words that represent the key concepts of your research topic or question

-2. Create a search string using Boolean command words, AND, OR
+2. Create a search string using Boolean operators (must be in CAPS when searching Omni)

-- --> use AND command to search multiple ideas and phrases
+- --> use AND operator to search multiple ideas and/or phrases

-- --> use truncation symbol * (asterisk) to replace word endings or variant spellings
+- --> use the truncation symbol * (asterisk) to replace word endings or variant spellings, ie: enviro*

 - --> use quotation marks to ensure that words are searched together as a phrase

-3. Select a Database from the subject-specific databases for Environmental Studies
+3. Select a Database from the subject-specific databases for Geography

 4. Use database filters - to obtain high quality, academic literature, remember to refine your search by selecting the following filters:

-Tip 1: Filter your search to find scholarly journal articles.
-Many sources are published in different formats and written for specific audiences and do not have solid authority as with peer reviewed literature.
+Tip 1: Filter your search to find scholarly journal articles .Other sources are published in different formats (ie: newspaper or magazines) are written for specific audiences and they do not all have solid authority as with the scholarly, peer reviewed literature.